Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Not humans with breast tissue!

-Look for adjustable shoulder straps and sternum belt (which clips across your chest above your breasts) which fit the contours of your body.
+Look for adjustable shoulder straps and sternum belt (mentioned above, which clips across your chest above your breasts) which fit the contours of your body.

 This is where a lot of individual variation exists, and is one of the main reasons you should try on a lot of different brands and styles of the best daypacks for women.